HH2805/dataV2-labs/module-2/Subsetting-Descriptive-Stats/README.md

 ## Deliverables

 You have here three exercises regarding three different datasets.
-The questions are similar so it is mandatory `to deliver just one of the exercises`.
+The questions are similar so it is mandatory to deliver just one of the exercises.
 If you want to go further feel free!
-- `main.ipynb` with your responses.

 ## Submission